programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 <div class="alert alert-info">

-The OCR software used in this lesson supports over 110 [languages](https://en.wikipedia.org/wiki/Tesseract_\(software\)) including non-western languages and writing systems.
+The OCR software used in this lesson supports over 110 <a href="https://en.wikipedia.org/wiki/Tesseract_(software)">languages</a> including non-western languages and writing systems.

 </div>